Orange-OpenSource/galera-operator/doc/design/design_overview.md

 ## Galera cluster creation

-When a Galera resource is created, Kubernetes store this resource and an `add` event for this resource is created.
-Galera Operator just check through the Kubernetes mecanism is a Galera resource  is `added`, `removed` or `modified`.
+When a Galera resource is created, Kubernetes stores this resource and an `add` event for this resource is created.
+Galera Operator just check if a Galera resource is `added`, `removed` or `modified`.
 For all this events, Galera Operator processes it through the same reconcile loop.
 First Kubernetes pod is created.
 Galera Operator checks `pod` and `persisten volume claim` resources the same way.
-So When the first pod is created, Galera Operator sees a new pod, checks is this pod belong to a Galera cluster and if so, reenter the main reconcile loop.
+So When the first pod is created, Galera Operator sees a new pod, checks if this pod belong to a Galera cluster and if so, reenter the main reconcile loop.
 This is how a a Galera Cluster is created,  adding pod by pod Galera nodes to the Galera cluster.

 ## Galera membership reconciliation